snoussi/dmn-commission-listener-quarkus/README.md

 ## Description

-A simple DMN service to evaluate a traffic violation, with the addition of some DMN listeners.
+A simple DMN service, with the addition of some DMN listeners.

 Demonstrates Kogito capability to automatically inject custom listeners in the DMN runtime without the need of writing a single line of Java code for the wiring itself.